shubhamjha16/XINOVAv2/README.md

 ## How it Works

-1. The user enters a Computer Science topic on the main page (`src/app/page.tsx`).
+1. The user describes their symptoms on the main page (`src/app/page.tsx`).
-2. The `generateQuizQuestions` Genkit flow (`src/ai/flows/generate-quiz-questions.ts`) is invoked.
+2. The `analyzeSymptoms` Genkit flow (`src/ai/flows/analyze-symptoms.ts`) is invoked.
+It identifies potential conditions and probabilities based solely on the input.
-3. This flow first calls the `generateTopicInfoPrompt` to generate background information using the AI model.
-4. Then, it calls `generateFlowchart` (`src/ai/flows/generate-flowchart.ts`) to create a textual flowchart from the information.
-5. Finally, it calls `generateQuizFromInfoPrompt` to generate 15 multiple-choice questions based on the information.
-6. The generated content (information, flowchart, and quiz) is returned to the frontend and displayed to the user.
-7. The quiz interface allows the user to answer questions, receive feedback, and track their score.
+3. If the AI determines more information is needed, the `generateClarifyingQuestions` flow (`src/ai/flows/generate-clarifying-questions.ts`) creates multiple-choice questions.
+4. The user answers these questions on the frontend.
+5. The `finalizeDiagnosis` flow (`src/ai/flows/finalize-diagnosis.ts`) takes the original symptoms, initial analysis, questions, and answers to provide a refined assessment and general recommendations.
+6. The `generatePrescription` flow (`src/ai/flows/generate-prescription.ts`) generates general, non-pharmacological advice based on the final assessment.
+7. Each step's results are displayed sequentially to the user, emphasizing the informational nature and the need for professional consultation.

 ## Project Structure

 -   `src/app/`: Next.js App Router pages and layout.
+    -   `page.tsx`: The main UI for the symptom checker workflow.
 -   `src/ai/`: Contains Genkit configuration, flows, and prompts.
     -   `ai-instance.ts`: Configures the Genkit instance and AI model.
     -   `dev.ts`: Entry point for the Genkit development server.
-    -   `flows/`: Contains the Genkit flows for generating content.
+    -   `flows/`: Contains the Genkit flows for symptom analysis, question generation, final assessment, and advice generation.
 -   `src/components/`: Reusable UI components (mostly ShadCN).
 -   `src/hooks/`: Custom React hooks (e.g., `useToast`, `useMobile`).
 -   `src/lib/`: Utility functions.
 -   `public/`: Static assets.
 -   `styles/`: Global CSS and Tailwind configuration.

+## Disclaimer

+This project is intended for educational and illustrative purposes only.
+It demonstrates the use of generative AI but should **NEVER** be used for actual medical diagnosis or treatment decisions.
+Medical AI requires rigorous validation, ethical considerations, and regulatory compliance not implemented here.